LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 ```

 ### Example for WalletConnect v1

+If you are currently using WalletConnect version 1 you should migrate to version 2 as soon as possible, as the servers for version 1 are going to be shutdown on 28 June.

 An example function using the *Ledger Connect Kit* and *ethers.js*, that would
 be called when pressing the connect button on a React app.